 To make sure the stylesheet is usable, we need to enqueue it.
 We can do so by creating another file alongside the style.css file with the name “functions.php” and adding the following.

-Now to activate this theme, go to your WordPress admin area and navigate into Appearance and into Themes.
+Now to activate this theme, go to your WordPress admin area and navigate into Appearance and Themes.

 You will be able to see the theme you created previously on your screen.
 You can now click on “Activate”.